lizrice/katacoda-scenarios/scratch/step3.md

 Ask this program to run a shell:

 `go run main.go run sh`{{execute T1}}

+* The `run()` function has a high-numbered process ID that has been allocated from the host's process namespace.
+* The `child()` function has process ID 1, because it is the first process in the new process namespace.

+## Running ps

 What do you expect to see when you run `ps` in this shell?